 Qantas spent A$270 million ($284 million) upgrading the interiors of its 747-400s and 767s, as well as sprucing up lounges in Singapore and Hong Kong.
 It and prospective partner Emirates have also rolled out a chauffeur service to transport premium passengers to and from airports.

 Wall Street banks pared bonuses and fired workers after the global financial crisis.
 Bank of America Corp.
-(BAC) and HSBC Holdings Plc (HSBA) had said they would cut 30,000 jobs, while UBS AG (UBSN) had said it would fire 10,000 workers.
+(BAC:US) and HSBC Holdings Plc (HSBA) had said they would cut 30,000 jobs, while UBS AG (UBSN) had said it would fire 10,000 workers.
 Citigroup said last month it will eliminate 11,000 positions while Morgan Stanley was planning to cut 1,600 jobs from its investment bank and support staff.

 Deutsche Bank AG (DBK) trimmed 40 jobs in Hong Kong in September and Bank of America planned to cut 40 jobs at global markets unit in Asia, according to people with knowledge of the matter.